idkwhatnameiwannaput/Cjeshittomakeurownvpn/README.md

 1: Create an cloudflare account via https://dash.cloudflare.com/sign-up (NOTE: DO NOT use your school email.
 Use an personal email ex: @gmail.com, @outlook...)

-2: Go to zero trust section fter making your account
+2: Go to zero trust section after making your account

 3:Go to Firewall Policies and add a policy